0xneox/CALKI/scripts/contracts/system/README.md

 }
 ```

-* `data`: The event recorded during the call to the contract method, in contrast to the data when the transaction was constructed. check `0x000000000000000000000000d3f1a71d1d8f073f4e725f57bbe14d67da22f888` is the test address.
+* data: The event recorded during the call to the contract method, in contrast to the data when the transaction was constructed. check `0x000000000000000000000000d3f1a71d1d8f073f4e725f57bbe14d67da22f888` is the test address.

-7. Call `approve` to upgrade the test address to a consensus node address
+7. Call approve to upgrade the test address to a consensus node address

 ```
 python make_tx.py --to "00000000000000000000000000000000013241a2" --code "dd4c97a0000000000000000000000000d3f1a71d1d8f073f4e725f57bbe14d67da22f888" --privkey "5f0258a4778057a8a7d97809bd209055b2fbafa654ce7d31ec7191066b9225e6"